 No matter which binoculars you use, there's probably going to come a time when you just need a bit more magnification to make out that bird in the distance or even to get a better view of ones closer up.
 If you're lucky there might be someone with a telescope set up who'll let you have a look - but you can't rely on that.

-This happened to me at Flamborough earlier in year when I went "scopeless" to see a Black-headed Bunting + it was impossible to see it with binos from our respectable distance away.
-So - lucky that a fellow spotter let me have a look through his scope to confirm a lifer for myself!
+This happened to me at Flamborough a few years ago when I went "scopeless" to see a Black-headed Bunting + it was impossible to see it with binos from our respectable distance away.
+So, lucky that a fellow spotter let me have a look through his scope to confirm a lifer for myself!

 Getting a scope does however tend to change you from a simple birder to a more serious one - not because you're going to necessarily spot loads more species but usually along the lines of having more kit with you to carry around and it'll cost more!

 This extra kit normally consists of a tripod, probable back pack to carry it, perhaps a hide clamp and maybe even a digiscoping adaptor for your mobile phone or camera etc.

 My "Telescope Specs Page" shows that you can pay from £130 to about £3,000 - so there's a big price range to choose from but basically, the same factors as mentioned for binoculars also apply for telescopes.

 The first figure(s) refers to the magnification ie 12x, 35x or 25-60x (a zoom eyepiece which will adjust from 25x to 60x).